qlik-oss/core-assisted-prescription/docs/developing.md

 Developing this use case consists mainly of

-* Updating versions of existing services in the stack
+* Updating versions of existing services in the stack.
-* Adding or removing services from the stack
+* Adding or removing services from the stack.
-* Modifying utility scripts and/or configuration files used for development, testing, and deployment of the use case
+* Modifying utility scripts and/or configuration files used for development, testing, and deployment of the use case.

 ## Prerequisites

-* Access to the `qlikea` Docker Hub organization
+* Access to the `qlikea` Docker Hub organization.
-* Docker installed (latest release)
+* Docker installed (latest release).
-* Logged in to Docker
+* Logged in to Docker.
-* Clone this repo
+* Clone this repo.

 ## Running the stack